dmlc/gluon-nlp/scripts/datasets/general_nlp_benchmark/README.md

 The details are described in [SuperGLUE Paper](https://arxiv.org/pdf/1905.00537.pdf).

-To obtain the benchmark, run:
+To obtain the datasets, run:

 ```
 nlp_data prepare_glue --benchmark superglue